woojae/woojae.github.io/content/posts/cursor-demo.md

 That's pretty good stuff in my opinion.
 This is working code produced by the AI.
 This terraform code is not that complicated and probably take about 30 minutes to write the code myself.
 The AI was able the complete thing in seconds.
 That's a 1000x improvement compared to me.

-Another key feature of Cursor is the CMD+L shortcut, which lets you ask the AI questions.
-For example, I asked it about the *attributes* used in DynamoDB.
-The answer was pretty good.
+A key highlight of Cursor is the CMD+L shortcut, which lets you quickly ask the AI questions.
+For example, I used it to ask about DynamoDB attributes, and the answer was quite reliable.
+Typically, I’d Google this and end up getting distracted, but with the answers directly in the Cursor UI, there's no opportunity to lose focus.

 **Cursor's Response**